The Importance of Checking Your Annual Credit Report

-You’ll also see personal information like address, phone number, and employer history.
-These are equally important to make sure these items are correct, primarily since they can be used to verify your identity in relation to credit pulls.
+You’ll also see personal information like your address, phone number, and employer history.
+It is important to keep this information correct, primarily since it can be used to verify your identity in relation to credit pulls.

 Verify that your history is correct.